quintusdias/hdfeos_python_zoo/README.md

 Anaconda
 ========
-TODO:  The netcdf library was not compiled with hdf4 support.
+Anacodna is ideal for Windows platform although the netcdf4 library was not compiled with hdf4 support.
+It will work with HDF5 examples only.

     $conda install basemap
+    $conda install netcdf4

 Mac